robinagist/ezo/README.md

 # ezo

-## the easy oracle development toolset for Python
+## the easy Ethereum oracle development toolset for Python
 ### now in alpha!

 `ezo` makes Ethereum oracle development a snap.
 Developed in Python, `ezo` permits compiling and deploying contracts, and generating handler scaffolding that allows the fast development of off-chain data sources which respond to contract events.